B EDUC 491

 Workshops in Small and Large Groups, Lectures, Discussions, Presentations

 Do the homework assigned for each class and come to class prepared for class discussions and activities.
-Use your homework, reading responses, and journal entries as springboards for your writing assignments as well as for your participation in class activities.
+Use your homework, reading responses, and journal entries as springboards for your assignments as well as for your participation in class activities.

 Class assignments and grading